sidharthv96/tambola/README.md

 Once you get any of the 5 winning combinations below, you should yell **the name on your ticket** (and put it in zoom chat) to claim that prize.
 If the claim is valid, you will get the prize money. **Otherwise your ticket will be cancelled!**

-In case there are conflicts, the fist valid claim in the Moderator's chat window will be selected.
+In case there are conflicts, the first valid claim in the Moderator's chat window will be selected.

 ## Winning Combinations